Resources

 Christmas is a difficult time for those grieving.
 This is the season of traditions and family gatherings and a by-product is that it highlights the ‘missing-person-shaped’ hole in our lives.

-Annually - Remembering
+Annually Remembering - In Memoriam

-We encourage people who have been bereaved to consider activities on offer at this time to mark loved ones and help them with their grief.
+Remember loved ones In Memoriam.
+We encourage people who have been bereaved to consider activities on offer at this time of remembering.
+We also offer some advice to help bereaved people with their grief.

-As the new university year begins, supporting young adults as they navigate being away from home can be challenging.
+Supporting young adults as they navigate being away from home at University and providing them with bereavement support can be challenging.
 Here our Founder, Yvonne Tulloch provides quick tips on how to do so.

-- Befriending
+Bereavement Support - Befriending

-Loneliness is often something we experience following bereavement and can happen at any age.
-This article provides links to services that can help.
+Loneliness is often something we experience following the death of someone important to us and can happen at any age.
+This article provides links to services that can help by offering bereavement support.

 Preventing Drastic - Weight Loss in Grief

-Sabine Horner explains why eating can become a major issue after losing a loved one.
-In the early days, most grievers simply do not feel hungry.
+Sabine Horner explains why eating can become a major issue after losing a loved one and experiencing grief.
+In the early days, for biological reasons most people who are grieving simply do not feel hungry.

-Losing a - Child
+Losing a Child - and Grieving

-The death of a child, of any age, brings heartbreak and devastation.
+Grieving the death of a child, of any age, brings heartbreak and devastation.
 This article was written by Jane Harris and Jimmy Edmonds who set up the Good Grief Project following the death of their son, Josh.

 Nutritionist Sabine Horner recommends ways to nourish your body when you are grieving.

-Rosemary for - Remembrance Cake
+Rosemary for Remembrance - Mourning Cake

 A recipe for how to bake a Rosemary for Remembrance Cake from Nigella Lawson’s book Feast.
+It’s perfect to bake for yourself or someone else who is in mourning.

-Why We Can’t Stomach Food - When We Lose a Loved One
+Bereaved?
+Why We Can’t Stomach Food - Physical Signs of Grief

 When Something Terrible Happens by Marge Heegaard

-BOOK: The 'Drawing Out Feelings' series of books has been designed to provide parents, educators and counsellors with an organised approach to helping children cope with grief, family loss and change.
+FACTUAL: The 'Drawing Out Feelings' series of books has been designed to provide parents, educators and counsellors with an organised approach to helping children cope with grief, family loss and change.

 When Someone Very Special Dies by Marge Heegaard

-BOOK: A practical format for allowing children to understand the concept of death and develop coping skills for life, this book is designed for young readers to illustrate.
+REFLECTION: A practical format for allowing children to understand the concept of death and develop coping skills for life, this book is designed for young readers to illustrate.

 The Goodbye Boat by Mary Joslin